 Since it is experimentally awkward to vary the detuning between two LCS by locally changing the properties of the VCSEL itself, we use a piezo-electric transducer to minutely tilt the external cavity's end reflector (VBG) with respect to the optical axis.
 This leads to a differential change of the external cavity length for the two LCS and thus to a differential change in feedback phase, which can be incorporated into Eqs.
 (1) by making σ complex.
-In this way the frequency difference, i.e. the detuning $\Delta \omega$, between two LCS can be tuned [30].
+In this way, the frequency difference, i.e., the detuning $\Delta \omega$, between two LCS can be tuned [28].
 During the scan, LCS position in near field and angular center in far field stay constant to better than 5% and 2.5% of their width, respectively.
 When performing such a scan, a region of frequency and phase locking appears, identified in Fig. 4 by the region of high fringe visibility in the far field.
 These fringes are video integrated over a time of 20 ms (significantly longer than any intrinsic time scale) and last for seconds to hours depending on parameters.
-This illustrates that locking - once achieved by a careful alignment of the VBG - is a robust phenomenon.
+This illustrates that locking-once achieved by a careful alignment of the VBG-is a robust phenomenon.

-As expected for the Adler scenario, in the locking region, the fringe phase varies smoothly and quasi-linearly with the detuning of the external cavity.
-It is much more noisy outside, where the visibility is low.
-There is no significant phase hysteresis when the tilting is reversed (see the green solid and dashed lines in Fig. 4), again as expected for the Adler scenario.
-The transitions to and from frequency and phase-locking are rather abrupt (Fig. 4, black curve).
-For clarity, we show only a single sweep of the fringe visibility, because there is significant jitter at the transition points.
-This and the fact that the locking range is only about $\pi/2$ can be attributed to features beyond the phase-only approximation underlying the Adler equation such as the multi-longitudinal mode structure and possibly amplitude dynamics [31].
-Longitudinal mode hopping of individual solitons can enable and/or quench the Adler dynamics thus explaining the jitter and limited locking range of (Fig. 4).
-Within the locked region, however, the dynamics follows the Adler scenario with the locking phase being determined by the solitons' differential feedback phase.
+As expected for the Adler scenario, in the locking region, the fringe phase varies smoothly and quasilinearly with the detuning of the external cavity.
+It is much more noisy outside where the visibility is low.
+The width of the locking range is close to the expected value of π .
+There is no significant phase hysteresis when the tilting is reversed [see the green (gray) solid and dashed lines in Fig. 4], again as expected for the Adler scenario.
+The transitions to and from frequency and phase locking are rather abrupt [Fig. 4, black curve].
+For clarity, we show only a single sweep of